 Getting Rid of Glue on a Glass Bed/Build Plate

-Many 3D printer users use glue and apply a thin layer of this to their print bed to help objects stick to the bed.
+Many 3D printer users use 3D Printer Original Adhesive and apply a thin layer of this to their print bed to help objects stick to the bed and reduce warping.

 People simply apply some glue to the general area where their print will be layered down.
 After the print is finished, you’ll find that there is glue residue on the glass or printing surface which has to be cleaned before starting another print.